BZngr/VbaDI/README.md

    4. If you opened a new workbook in step 2 - save the workbook as a macro-enabled .xlsm file.

 ### Recommended Tools and References
-1. Get [Rubberduck](https://rubberduckvba.com/) - Make your VBA development efforts more efficient, productive, and accurate.
+1. Get [Rubberduck](https://rubberduckvba.com/) - Make your VBA development efforts more efficient, productive, and correct.
 2. See #1
 3. "Dependency Injection in .NET" by Mark Seeman.
-Everything to know about DI.
 4. [CastleWinsor](http://www.castleproject.org/projects/windsor/) (CW) Inversion of Control (IoC) container for C# - A production OSS IoC container that was used as a model for _VbaDI_.

 ### IoC Container process flow